-Four veteran journalists won grants of up to $15,000 as the Summer 2016 recipients of the McGraw Fellowships for Business Journalism.
+Five veteran journalists won grants of up to $15,000 as the Winter 2016 recipients of the McGraw Fellowships for Business Journalism.

 The McGraw Fellowships, an initiative of the Harold W. McGraw, Jr. Center for Business Journalism at the CUNY Graduate School of Journalism, were created in 2014 to support ambitious coverage of critical issues related to the U.S. economy and business.

-Nearly 80 journalists working in more than half-a-dozen countries applied for the latest round.
-Each McGraw Fellow receives a stipend of $5,000 a month for up to three months, along with editorial guidance and assistance in placing stories with media outlets.
+Nearly 100 journalists working in more than half-a-dozen countries applied for the latest round — our largest pool ever.
+Each McGraw Fellow receives a stipend of up to $5,000 a month for three months, along with editorial guidance and assistance in placing stories with media outlets.

-The new McGraw Fellows for Summer 2016 are:
+The new McGraw Fellows for Winter 2016 are:

 A correspondent for InquireFirst, a new San Diego-based non-profit investigative journalism venture, Douglass’ Fellowship project will examine the nation’s deteriorating water infrastructure and water quality protections, with an emphasis on issues beyond those highlighted by the Flint, Mich., water disaster.

 A previous finalist for the Gerald Loeb Award, her stories have led to appearances on The Rachel Maddow Show, Public Radio International, and Chicago public radio, as well as in a PBS documentary about turmoil in the defense industry.
 Douglass is a former staff writer for the San Diego Union-Tribune, the Los Angeles Times and InsideClimate News.